 Contribute your expertise to the Strategic Research & Innovation Agenda (SRIA) and advance AI-driven scientific discovery.

 Want to nominate a colleague?
-Send an email to info[at]sciance[eu]
+Send an email to info[at]sciance[eu] and we will reach out to the nominee directly.

 Contribute your expertise to the Strategic Research & Innovation Agenda (SRIA) and advance AI-driven scientific discovery.

 Want to nominate a colleague?
-Send an email to info[at]sciance[eu]
+Send an email to info[at]sciance[eu] and we will reach out to the nominee directly.

 The AI in Science Working Groups (AISWGs), established under the Horizon Europe-funded SCIANCE project, bring together experts in artificial intelligence, scientific research, research infrastructures, HPC, Open Science and innovation to co-create the European Strategic Research & Innovation Agenda (SRIA) for AI in Science.